[email protected] Lagos, Nigeria

 The percentage of revenue that remains as profit after all expenses.

-The ultimate measure of business health.
+The ultimate measure of retail business health.
 Revenue growth means nothing if profit margin is shrinking.

 Benchmark: 5-10% is solid for retail.
 Top performers achieve 10-15%+.